 Topic Date Brief Details Outcome GENERAL FUND REVENUE BUDGET 2023/24 AND MEDIUM TERM FINANCIAL STRATEGY 2024/25 TO 2026/27 24 January 2023 Scrutiny Committee was asked to note the draft report and provide feedback to Cabinet.
 The draft budget for 2023/24 had been prepared based on the Council's approved Corporate Strategy 2020 to 2024.
 The budget allows for an increase in council tax of 2.99%.
-The Committee noted the report and the Chairman presented Members' comments to Cabinet at the meeting held on 8 February 2023 (see page 19 for a summary of the comments made).
+The Committee noted the report and the Chairman presented Members' comments to Cabinet at the meeting held on 8 February 2023 (see page 20 for a summary of the comments made).
 CAPITAL PROGRAMME 2022-2027 - GENERAL FUND AND CAPITAL STRATEGY 2023/24 24 January 2023 Scrutiny Committee was asked to note the draft report and provide feedback to Cabinet.
 The report provided information on the forecast outturn position for 2022/23 and sets out the proposed General Fund Programme for 2022-27.
-The Committee noted the report and the Chairman presented Members' comments to Cabinet at the meeting held on 8 February 2023 (see page 19 for a summary of the comments made).
+The Committee noted the report and the Chairman presented Members' comments to Cabinet at the meeting held on 8 February 2023 (see page 20 for a summary of the comments made).
 REVENUE BUDGET PROPOSALS 2023/24 - HOUSING REVENUE ACCOUNT (HRA) 24 January 2023 Scrutiny Committee was asked to note the draft report and provide feedback to Cabinet.
 The report updated Members on the financial position of the HRA and proposed that rents of Council dwellings increased by 7.21%.
 The report also proposed that the working balance for 2023/24 is set at £1m.
-The Committee noted the report and the Chairman presented Members' comments to Cabinet at the meeting held on 8 February 2023 (see page 19 for a summary of the comments made).
+The Committee noted the report and the Chairman presented Members' comments to Cabinet at the meeting held on 8 February 2023 (see page 20 for a summary of the comments made).
 HOMELESSNESS 14 March 2023 Following a request from Members, a report on homelessness was presented.
 The report provides an update on this area of the Council's work.
-The Committee noted the report and the Chairman is due to present Members' comments to Cabinet at the meeting scheduled for 12 April 2023 (see page 20 for a summary of the comments made).
-PROGRESS REPORT ON SUNDRY DEBTS, HOUSING RENT ARREARS AND GARAGE RENT ARREARS 18 April 2023 The Committee is to receive a progress report on sundry debts, housing rent arrears and garage rent arrears. -
+The Committee noted the report and a feedback report containing Members' comments was presented to Cabinet at the meeting held on 21 June 2023. (see page 21 for a summary of the comments made).